Private BetaWe're currently in closed beta.Join the waitlist

 When organizations start logging AI agent activity, they face a fundamental question: what format should the data be in?

 Custom JSON schemas are flexible but create silos.
-Proprietary formats lock you into vendors.
-What you need is a standard.
+Proprietary formats lock you into specific vendors.
+What you need is a standard, something designed for capturing activity data at scale.

 Enter xAPI.